 The Company maintains an Employee Stock Purchase Plan ("ESPP"), in which most employees are eligible to participate.
 Employees in the United States who choose to participate are granted an opportunity to purchase common stock at 85 percent of market value on the first or last day of the quarterly purchase period, whichever is lower.
-Employees in the United Kingdom are granted an opportunity to purchase common stock at market value, on the first or last day of the quarterly purchase period, whichever is lower, with the Company issuing one additional free share of common stock for each six shares purchased by the employee under the ESPP.
+Employees in the United Kingdom, under a separate plan, are granted an opportunity to purchase common stock at market value, on the first or last day of the quarterly purchase period, whichever is lower, with the Company issuing one additional free share of common stock for each six shares purchased by the employee under the ESPP.
 The ESPP authorizes the issuance, and the purchase by employees, of up to 1,096,875 shares of common stock through payroll deductions.
-No U.S. employee is allowed to buy more than \$25 of common stock in any year, based on the market value of the common stock at the beginning of the purchase period, and no U.K. employee is allowed to buy more than the lesser of £1.5 or 10% of their annual salary in any year.
-Employees purchased 35,264 shares at a weighted average price of \$19.84, and 29,056 shares at a weighted average price of \$19.76, under the ESPP during 2012 and 2011, respectively.
-The Company recognized \$183 and \$164 of compensation expense during 2012 and 2011, respectively.
-At December 29, 2012, 713,284 shares remained available to be issued through the ESPP.
+No U.S. employee is allowed to buy more than \$25 of common stock in any year, based on the market value of the common stock at the beginning of the purchase period, and no U.K. employee is allowed to buy more than the lesser of £1.5 or 10% of his or her annual salary in any year.
+Employees purchased 34,653 shares at a weighted average price of \$24.80, and 35,264 shares at a weighted average price of \$19.85, under the ESPP during the twelve months ended December 28, 2013, and December 29, 2012, respectively.
+The Company recognized \$206 and \$183 of compensation expense during the twelve months ended December 28, 2013 and December 29, 2012, respectively.
+At December 28, 2013, 678,631 shares remained available to be issued through the ESPP and the U.K. plan.

 The Nonemployee Director Equity and Deferred Compensation Plan (the "Plan") originally was adopted by the Board of Directors and approved by the shareholders in 2004, and amended in 2008.
 Under the Plan, Directors who were not officers of the Company were paid 375 shares of Company common stock and \$3 in cash fees for attendance at each meeting of the Board of Directors, as well as each meeting of each Board Committee on which they served when the committee meeting was not held within one day of a meeting of the Board of Directors.
-Committee Chairmen received additional fees equal to 25% of normal compensation and the Chairman of the Board was paid twice the amount of normal compensation, with such additional compensation payable in Company common stock.
-Prior to June 7, 2011, Directors were able to elect under the Plan to receive all or part of their cash fees in Company stock and to defer receipt of their fees until a subsequent year.
+Committee Chairmen received additional fees equal to 25% of normal compensation and the Chairman of the Board was paid twice the amount of normal compensation, with such additional compensation payable in Company stock and to defer receipt of their fees until a subsequent year.
 When so deferred, the shares of stock were converted to deferred stock units.
 Deferred stock units are treated as liabilities.
-At December 29, 2012, there were 10,521 deferred stock units outstanding.
+At December 28, 2013, there were zero deferred stock units outstanding.
 The Plan has now been terminated, and no further issuance of shares will be made under the Plan.